PositiveZahid/PositiveZahid/README.md

 ## About Me
 Hello there!
 I am Md.
 Zahidul Islam, a Software Engineer based in Dhaka, Bangladesh.
 I have a strong passion for web development and take pride in creating efficient and user-friendly applications.
 I am currently employed at Dhaka Popular Travel Ltd, where I am involved in an exciting project.
 Our team is diligently working on developing a sophisticated B2B flight search portal catering to agents in Italy.
-We successfully handling over a thousand flight searches on a daily basis, and agents make between 50 to 100 bookings each day.
+We successfully handle over a thousand flight searches on a daily basis, and agents make between 50 to 100 bookings each day.

 <!--